// Gamkonora

 Gamkonora is the highest peak of Halmahera.
 Since its first recorded eruption in the 16th century, Gamkonora has typically produced small-to-moderate explosive eruptions.
 Its largest historical eruption, in 1673, was accompanied by tsunamis that inundated villages.
 The shifting of eruption centres, to the south, has produced an elongated series of summit craters along a N-S trending rift.
 (Smithsonian Global Volcanism Program) .
 The volcano last erupted in 2007.

 The climb starts just above sea level and passes through coconut, nutmeg and clove plantations before entering forest, in which pandanus palms predominate, higher up the mountain.
 A guide is essential to negotiate the tracks through the plantations and desirable for safety on the mountain.
-Staff at the Pos Pengamatan Gunung Api can assist in recommending a guide.
+Staff at the Pos Pengamatan Gunung Api can assist in recommending a guide or alternatively call off at Desa Baru about 20 minutes before you reach the trailhead and ask for help.

 The summit offers spectacular 360 degree views – north along the west coast of Halmahera with its many off-shore islands, north to neighbouring Gunung Ibu, north-east to Gunung Dukono behind Tobelo in the far distance, east and south-east to the high, non-volcanic mountains of the south-eastern branch of Halmahera, and south to Gunungs Gamalama, Kiematubu and Makian.
 A broad ridge, covered in low bracken and frequented by deer, runs down from the summit to the north.